NJIT-WIS/project-management-github-activity/README.md

 3. You will learn to manage a basic project using GitHub Project.

 ### Complete the Assignment By adding your issues to these 3 lists and count how many times each issue is mentioned.
 The number in the bracket next to each issue is the count, you should set your count at 1 for your issue.
 We need the count of how many times the issue is mentioned, so that we can prioritze each issue.
+## Put your items here
+### Things you understand so far
+### Things you don't understand about what we are doing
+1. I am lost on hows to pro-Docker
+2. I am lost on hows to pro-Linux
+### Things you want to know next

 ### Your list should look like this:
 #### Things we understand**